-We are mandated by the National Patient Safety Goals (NPSG) which states "the hospital will provide hand hygiene education to the patient" to provide patient education related to the requirement of every healthcare provider (HCP) to perform hand hygiene before care.
+We are mandated by the National Patient Safety Goal (NPSG) which states "the hospital will provide hand hygiene education to the patient."
+We to provide patient education related to the requirement of every healthcare provider (HCP) to perform hand hygiene before care.
 At RMC we share on admission the brochure "Clean Hands are Everyone's Responsibility".
-This brochure encourages the patient to participate in their care and observe the HCP for hand hygiene or request they wash their hands before providing care if necessary.
+This brochure encourages the patient to participate in this/her care and observe the HCP for hand hygiene or request the HCP wash his/her hands before providing care, if necessary.